nunovix/Banana_project_PMBA/README.md

 Final report in banana_report.pdf

 In this project, we used a YOLO model to perform the image segmentation, a CNN based arquitecture to perform the classification and data augmentation techniques to improve the models's performance.

+to do: add libraries used

+to do: add content list